scottaohara/Brass-Tacks/README.md

 ## Brass Tacks Specifics

 * HTML5 ready building and general styling
-* Modern Browser friendly with compatibility for IE9+ with fallbacks for IE8
+* Built for modern browsers & IE9+ with some legacy browser fallbacks.
 * Google Analytics placeholder
-* HTML5shiv via CDN, with local fallback file
+* HTML5shiv via CDN
 * Various HTML ready-to-use snippets
 * CSS base, helper and project files
+* Hand-picked, edited & original mixins/placeholder classes

 * Extensive inline and accompanying documentation (partially complete -- as in barely any at all yet -- this WILL exist by v 1.0)